A delicious and easy recipe for Jambalaya! This flavorful version can be made in an Instant Pot or on the Stove Top. Flavorful!!!

 If using large frozen raw shrimp, feel free to add to Instant pot and let it pressure cook with the rice.
 If using thawed or cooked shrimp, add to the pot after pressure cooking.
 If adding after – I prefer to give shrimp a quick sear in an oiled pan on the stove, adding pinch of salt and smoked paprika.
 It just looks more appealing, but it is not mandatory.
 Up to you.

-Add rice, and stir about 3 minutes until lightly toasted.
+- Add rice, and stir about 3 minutes until lightly toasted.
 Add tomatoes and their juices, broth , thyme, bay leaves, paprika, smoked paprika, salt, pepper, cayenne and fish sauce.

 - Nestle in the shrimp, asparagus and peas, cover and cook for 5-10 more minutes, until shrimp is cooked through.
-(Sometimes I will saute shrimp and season with smoked paprika beforehand just for nice color and texture.
+(I like to saute shrimp and season with smoked paprika beforehand just for nice color and texture.
 Optional. )

-Garnish with green onion, parsley and or hot sauce.
+- Garnish with green onion, parsley and or hot sauce.